 You!
 Because here are all your choices side by side.
 And while we'd love to just name an absolute best credit card and be done with it, that's almost impossible to do.
 All these cards have something going for them, but the question is always whether a particular card offers what you want.

-For instance, you might balk at the $175 annual fee (introductory annual fee of $0 for the first year, then $175) on the American Express Premier Rewards Gold Card, but if you spend enough on purchases to offset the annual fee with the card's 2X points per dollar spent at US supermarkets, 2X points per dollar at US gas stations and 3X points per dollar for flights booked directly with airlines, and 1X points on other purchases you may just change your mind.
+For instance, you might balk at the $175 annual fee (introductory annual fee of $0 for the first year, then $175) on the American Express® Premier Rewards Gold Card, but if you spend on purchases and earn enough rewards to offset the annual fee with the card's 2X points per dollar spent at US supermarkets, 2X points per dollar at US gas stations and 3X points per dollar for flights booked directly with airlines, and 1X points on other purchases you may just change your mind.
+Keep in mind this is a charge card, not a credit card and all purchases must be paid back in full each month by the due date on the statement.
 Terms and restrictions apply.
-Keep in mind this is a charge card, not a credit card and all purchases must be paid back in full each month by the due date on the statement.

 Or, if what you want most is a low APR credit card, the next person won't care about that because they don't plan to ever carry a balance.